sphinx-doc/sphinx/doc/extdev/appapi.rst

             - event.doctree-read(app, doctree) is called in the middle of transforms, transforms come before/after this event depending on their priority.

-   9. event.env-merged-info(app, env, docnames, other)
+   9. event.env-merge-info(app, env, docnames, other)
       - if running in parallel mode, this event will be emitted for each process

    10. event.env-updated(app, env)